Have you been desperately searching for a job but failing to hear back from employers?

 The point of a resumé isn’t to just say what your experience is.
 It’s to say how your experience qualifies you for the position you’re applying for.
 Before you send out your resumé, consider how it can be updated for that particular position.

 Consider what skills need to be emphasized based on what the listed requirements are.
-Since you’ll likely be sending in many resumés in tandem with cover letters, you want the two of them to be in sync.
+Since you’ll likely be sending in many resumés in tandem with cover letters, you want the two of them to be in sync and ideally perfectly tailor your resumé dependng on each role.

 While your resumé needs to be relevant, you shouldn’t make any outlandish claims in order to get hired.
 Professing expert knowledge in a software that you’re a novice in might get you an interview, but you’re going to be exposed as a fraud soon enough.